-- Only one entry per person is allowed in each category - Entries are open only to members of KEHA - All entries must be original - Entries should not contain words of profanity - The KEHA Executive Board reserves the right to not print any entry due to content - Entries should be typed, however legible hand written entries will be accepted if there is no way the entry can be typed - Entries submitted in electronic format, preferably in Microsoft Word, are encouraged - Each entry should be submitted for state judging with a cover sheet that includes the following information: - Name of Contest - Title of Entry - County and Area - Person Submitting Entry - Address - Phone Number - Entries will not be returned; be sure to make a copy - Entries must be submitted with a completed copy of the Author's Release (on next page) - All entries are due by March 1 to KEHA Cultural Arts Chairman:
+- Only one entry per person is allowed in each category - Entries are open only to members of KEHA - All entries must be original - Entries should not contain words of profanity - The KEHA Executive Board reserves the right to not print any entry due to content - Entries should be typed, however legible hand written entries will be accepted if there is no way the entry can be typed - Entries submitted in electronic format, preferably in Microsoft Word, are encouraged - Each entry should be submitted for state judging with the completed Cultural Arts and Heritage Creative Writing Contest Cover Sheet and Author Release Form.
+This is found on KEHA Handbook page 41a. - Entries will not be returned; be sure to make a copy - All entries are due by March 1 to KEHA Cultural Arts Chairman: